-- Although the Article 9 definition is based on the federal definition, Article 9 omits a clause that the federal definition includes-"and except that such term shall not include any self-propelled recreational vehicle."
-Although that exclusion is appropriate for Article 9, it is inappropriate for purposes of this act.
-Therefore, that clause is in this act's definition. - The federal and Article 9 definitions of "manufactured home" include only homes built on or after June 15, 1976, which was the effective date of HUD's construction standards for them.
-This act's definition also includes homes built before that date, which technically are called "mobile homes".

-Some states permit both manufactured and mobile homes to be classified as real property from the time of retail sale.
+- 1 § 5402(6).
+Using this definition will help harmonize this act with the federal act and with the 2 Uniform Commercial Code.
+However, this act's definition differs from the Article 9 definition 3 in two ways: 4 • Although the Article 9 definition is based on the federal definition, Article 9 omits a 5 clause that the federal definition includes-"and except that such term shall not include any self-propelled recreational vehicle."
+Although that exclusion is 6 7 appropriate for Article 9, it is inappropriate for purposes of this act.
+Therefore, that 8 clause is in this act's definition.
+9 • The federal and Article 9 definitions of "manufactured home" include only homes 10 built on or after June 15, 1976, which was the effective date of HUD's construction standards for them.
+This act's definition also includes homes built before that date, 11 which technically are called "mobile homes".
+12 13 Some states permit both manufactured and mobile homes to be classified as real 14 property from the time of retail sale.
 Other states permit only manufactured homes to be so classified.
 E.g., Colo.
-Rev. Stat. § 38-29-102(6) (manufactured and mobile homes); Idaho Code Ann. § 39-4105(8) (manufactured homes only); Mont.
-Code Ann. § 15-1-101(1) (manufactured homes only); N.H.
+Rev. Stat. § 38-29-102(6) (manufactured and mobile 15 16 homes); Idaho Code Ann. § 39-4105(8) (manufactured homes only); Mont.
+Code Ann. § 15-1-101(l) (manufactured homes only); N.H.
 Rev. Stat.
-Ann. § 674:31 (manufactured and mobile homes); N.D.
+Ann. § 674:31 17 18 (manufactured and mobile homes); N.D.
 Cent.
-Code § 39-05-01 (manufactured homes only); Or.
+Code § 39-05-01 (manufactured 19 homes only); Or.
 Rev. Stat. § 446.561 (manufactured and mobile homes); Tex.
 Occ.
-Code Ann. § 1201.003(18) (manufactured and mobile homes).

-This act's "manufactured home" definition does not require a minimum square footage because neither the federal definition nor the Article 9 definition requires it.

-Paragraph (6) is the standard Uniform Law Commission definition of "person".

-Paragraph (6) specifies the requirements for a manufactured home deed, which is the document by which a retailer transfers title to a home that will be classified as real property.

-Paragraph (7) is the standard Uniform Law Commission definition of "person".

-Paragraph (8) is the standard Uniform Law Commission definition of "record".

-Paragraph (1012) is the standard Uniform Law Commission definition of "sign".
+20 Code Ann. § 1201.003(18) (manufactured and mobile homes).
+21 22 This act's "manufactured home" definition does not require a minimum square footage 23 because neither the federal definition nor the Article 9 definition requires it.
+24 25 Paragraph (6) specifies the requirements for a manufactured home deed, which is the 26 document by which a retailer transfers title to a home that will be classified as real property.
+27 28 Paragraph (7) is the standard Uniform Law Commission definition of "person".
+29 - Paragraph (8) is the standard Uniform Law Commission definition of "record". - Paragraph (12) is the standard Uniform Law Commission definition of "sign".

-Paragraph (1113) is the standard Uniform Law Commission definition of "state".
+Paragraph (13) is the standard Uniform Law Commission definition of "state".